Bullish Life: How to Really Change People’s Minds (Hint: Later)

 And all this tends to happen later.
 Sometimes years later.
 Not only are people loath to admit they’re wrong — they typically dig in and become defensive instead — they usually don’t like to change their view if there’s any chance that the person who told them they were wrong will know about it or be able to take credit for it.
 Rather, people want to wait long enough that it’s as though the argument never happened, and then come around to a new point of view on their own, and then claim that their new point of view had nothing whatsoever to do with that argument, or that that argument was so long ago that they are clearly an older and different person now anyway.

-A few months ago, someone asked the curator of Despicable Tweets, “How can you educate a person who doesn’t really want to be taught?”
+On a now-deleted page, someone asked the curator of Despicable Tweets, “How can you educate a person who doesn’t really want to be taught?”

 The response: